Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Can the 30-30-3 Rule Help With Weight Loss?

-If your goal is fat loss, avoid turning this rule into an excuse to add many extra calories.
-Foods like nuts, seeds, avocado, granola, and full-fat dairy can be healthy, but portions still matter.
+If your goal is fat loss, avoid turning the rule into an excuse to add many extra calories.
+Foods like nuts, seeds, avocado, granola, full-fat dairy, and large smoothie bowls can be healthy, but portions still matter.

 Common Mistakes to Avoid